-Pashmina: Pashmina is made from the inner fur of the Himalayan lambs and are popular for their softness of touch and natural color.
-Pashmina fabrics like shawls, mufflers, sweaters, caps and winter wears, are fashionable worldwide.
+Pashmina: Pashmina is made from the inner fur of the Himalayan lambs and are popular for their softness of touch and natural colour.
+Pashmina fabrics, like shawls, mufflers, sweaters, caps and winter wears, are fashionable worldwide.

 Paubha / Thangka: Paubha Art also known as Thangka is sacred scroll paintings depicting a deity, icons and myths of Buddhist scriptures and cosmology.
 The painting depicts cotton scrolls, canvas or silk using gold, silver and stone pigment to create a lustrous effect.

-Mithila Painting: Mithila paintings are bright colorful artwork with Maithili culture themes and motifs from the Terai region of Nepal.
+Mithila Painting: Mithila paintings are bright, colourful artwork with Maithili culture themes and motifs from the Terai region of Nepal.

 Hemp Products: various products like passport bags, backpacks, shoulder bags, laptop bags, hats, slippers, belts, camera cover, and wallets among others are made up of hemp and is made by local artisans.